rorpage/p90x3/README.md

 - I got a yoga mat, used 2 3lb. dumbbells and 1 6lb. dumbbell, and a set of [resistance bands](https://www.amazon.com/dp/B01IL6A0I6).

-6. Which track did you follow.
+6. Which track did you follow?

 - I followed the "Lean" track...ish.